WVURAIL/dspira/assets/lessons/lectures/README.md

 Files are grouped by subject, with no intermediate year folders.
 Known course years appear at the end of filenames.
 Undated files retain their descriptive names without an inferred year.
-The PDFs and 2018 PowerPoints remain separate source editions.
+Each deck has matching PDF and PowerPoint files.
+Undated and 2018 decks remain separate source editions.

 ## Astronomy